Travel and coronavirus testing

 What you need to know about the University's Covid testing process.

 We expanded our free testing services for students without symptoms to enable students to return safely to campus.

-It’s important that all students take two tests, three days apart, when they arrive back at the their term-time accommodation and/or return to campus either for face-to-face teaching or to use the facilities such as the Library.
+It’s important that all students aim to take two tests a week, when they arrive back at the their term-time accommodation and/or return to campus either for face-to-face teaching or to use the facilities such as the Library.
 Book your tests before reading on.

 If you have symptoms please instead book a government test through the NHS portal.